 I became, to put it modestly, the master copier.
 And you know what?
 I think the way I did my work reflected something good about the character of God.
 When I left, it took three new employees to match my pace!
 And who knows-one of those articles might have contributed to the untangling of some global disease.
 (For that, you can thank me later!)

-The point is this: Everything on earth (except sin) can be done as an act of worship to God.
+The point is this: Everything on earth (except sin) can be done as part of being wired for a life of worship.
 Everything we do is worship when we do it for Him, displaying His face as we go.
 That, by the way, is why we don’t want to sin.
 Because sin is the one thing that cannot be done in such a way that it brings honor and glory to God.
 In fact, sin is just the opposite.
 When we choose to do things our own way, we are saying to God and the world around us that our God is not good enough to lead our lives and meet our needs.
 But everything else besides sin can be turned into worship as we do it in such a way as to reflect His character.

 The question is not what you do, but who you do it for.
 Your mission is to turn your place in life into a place of true worship.
 To do whatever you do in a way that will reflect God’s heart to those around you.

-Your mission is to worship with everything you say and all you do.
+Your mission is to be wired for a life of worship in everything you say and all you do.